marclove/handbook/benefits/leave.md

 Salaried employees are eligible for paid time off, which can be used for sick, personal and vacation time.

-Co-Ops are eligible for paid time off as well, but time off should be limited due to the abbreviated time in the program.
+Co-Ops are eligible for limited paid time off, which can be used for sick or personal time.
+Due to the co-op program not being a full-time salaried employee position, paid time-off requests will be approved on a case by case basis.

 ### How it works